fsantanna-uerj/serrapilheira/Submissao/mid.md

 - A specialized programming language, with appropriate vocabulary to deal with events from the real world, can be adopted in the whole development cycle, from device drivers up to the application.

-- This programming language can automate the process to detect when an application can sleep, and also which sleep mode it can use.
+- This programming language can automate the process to detect when an application can sleep, and also which sleep mode to use.

 # 6. Please indicate any information that you consider relevant for your final evaluation.